doocs/leetcode/solution/0100-0199/0185.Department Top Three Salaries/README_EN.md

 | id          | int     |
 | name        | varchar |
 +-------------+---------+
-id is the primary key column for this table.
+id is the primary key (column with unique values) for this table.
 Each row of this table indicates the ID of a department and its name.
 </pre>